lucas-balbinot/integrate/README.md

 * f - stands for files.
 Gets the path to the files, or an array of dataframes.
 * y - the indexes of y axis.
 * x - the index of x axis.
+* m - stands for the methods that you can use to perform the calculation.
+The choices are simpson rule, trapezoidal rule or the mean of both.

 ### Methods
 * integrate_files - return the area under the curve.